 - Of the top 20, 16 are on the list and expected to be done in coming years.

 “Year” on the list means year completed, with it obviously being the expected year for the crossings not yet done.
 Some of them say “by 2022”, meaning they might move forward.
 And some projects don’t yet have public end dates.

 With that in mind, how does it look year-on-year?
 If they all finish on time, it looks like 2018 is going to be a bumper year… just in time for the election!

 In fact, if all of those scheduled for 2018 come in before the election, Labor will have achieved their goal of 20 in their first term, with 23 actually completed.
 We’ll see what happens.

 Which missed out?

-In the list I’ve highlighted those with no status, eg they aren’t currently on the list of crossings to be grade separated.
+In the list I’ve highlighted those with no status, eg they aren’t currently proposed to be grade separated.

 Remember, the Level Crossing Removal Authority didn’t choose which crossings are getting removed, and which are missing out.
-The list was selected by the ALP when they formulated their policy in 2013-14.
+The crossings for removal were selected by the ALP when they formulated their policy in 2013-14.

 Some worth noting that missed out are:

 - 9. Macaulay Road, Kensington might be difficult because it’s on a hill; the easiest solution of elevating the road over the line would obliterate the shopping centre.
 It’s also nearby to the elevated Citylink tollway, and the Moonee Ponds Creek, though perhaps not so close they would cause issues? — unlike number 77, also on Macaulay Road, which is sandwiched between the creek and the tollway.